joao-rafael/the-shoppies/README.md

 # The Shoppies

 ### observation:
-I missplaced the link at the application proccess - instead of putting the link from this repository, inserted the link from the running app. <br>
+I misplaced the link at the application process - instead of putting the link from this repository, inserted the link from the running app. <br>
-Please forgive me about this mistake.
+Please forgive me for this mistake.

 This repository contains code to the Shopify's winter internship 2021 challenge. <br>
 It consists of a web client app for [The Open Movie Database API](http://www.omdbapi.com/).